deckhouse/deckhouse/modules/041-linstor/docs/USAGE.md

 ---
 title: "The linstor module: configuration examples"
+description: Example of configuring the linstor Deckhouse module.
+LINSTOR storage configuration.
+Placing the application near the data (data locality).
+Migration of the application in case of problems with the node (storage-based fencing).
 ---

+{% alert %}
-> The functionality of the module is guaranteed only for stock kernels for distributions listed in the [list of supported OS](../../supported_versions.html#linux).
+The functionality of the module is guaranteed only for stock kernels for distributions listed in the [list of supported OS](../../supported_versions.html#linux).
-> The functionality of the module with other kernels is possible but not guaranteed.
+The functionality of the module with other kernels is possible but not guaranteed.
+{% endalert %}

 After enabling the module, the cluster is automatically configured to use LINSTOR, and all that remains is to configure the storage.